-Procurement is the most critical part in any project implementation.
-This requires to follow a strict set of rules which also delays the process.
-Delay in procurement processing and completion of contract performance results into two-fold economic loss and sufferings of the mass people (i) increase in the project cost, and (ii) increase in the loss to national economy in term of economic return of the project.
+In any case, delay in procurement processing and completion of contract performance results into two-fold economic loss and sufferings of the mass people (i) increase in the project cost, and (ii) increase in the loss to national economy in term of economic return of the project.

-5.3.2 Complexity in Customs Clearance:
+5.3.2 Delay in Customs Clearance:

-Delay in custom clearance of the equipment and materials sometimes poses a major problem of the project implementation.
+Delay in custom clearance of the equipment and materials for the implementation of the project sometimes a major problem of the default project.